lassegs/presentations/opengisandgeoweb/opengisandgeoweb.md

 A presentation to the tune of the [Cantina theme](https://www.youtube.com/watch?v=kCGPt3XFxJk).

-This is the story of the state of web mapping from a free software and open source perspective.
-The story is rendered in typical Star Wars style.
-For the lulz.
+This is the story of GIS and web maps from a free software and open source perspective.
+The set up borrows some elements Star Wars, for the lulz.

 + 10:15 Story time
 + 11:00 Recess
 + 11:15 Story time
 + 11:35 Discussion
 + 12:00 Release

+Note:
+We find ourselves under the rule of Empire.
+We'll meet an animal that looks funny, but is shown to be a great teacher.
+In the face of darkness, we discover our own great powers.
+Some paternal bonds are revealed.

 ---